DamnScallion/Squad404/README.md

    ```
    git lfs install
    ```
-3. Track Large Files with Git LFS: Before adding and committing your large files, you need to track all .keras files, you can run:
+3. Track Large Files with Git LFS: Before adding and committing your large files, you need to track all .pth files, you can run:
    ```
    git lfs track "*.pth"
    ```